flkuo/blog/_posts/2019-01-24-Regression-models.md

 ---
 {% include JB/setup %}

-This page contains a collection of study information in regression models.
+A collection of study information in regression models.

 * [Book] [Regression Models for Data Science in R](https://leanpub.com/regmods)